Chenwei-Niu/John-Eccles-Institute-Project/README.md

    npm i
    ```

-9. Run the web server by the following command in the frontend dir (read more about it in frontend/README)
+9. Run the web server by the following command (read more information in frontend/README.md)

    ```
+   cd frontend
    npm run dev
    ```